conghan-tay/private_AbProject/README.md

-# Abnormal File Vault
+# Secure File Vault

-Abnormal File Vault is a Django REST API for secure file storage with SHA-256 deduplication, parameterized search, sliding-window rate limiting, per-user storage quotas, encrypted storage at rest, and streaming downloads.
+Secure File Vault is a Django REST API for secure file storage with SHA-256 deduplication, parameterized search, sliding-window rate limiting, per-user storage quotas, encrypted storage at rest, and streaming downloads.

 The project is intentionally packaged as a single-container backend for the take-home challenge.
 Internally, the code is split into clear service boundaries so deduplication, encryption, and query behavior can be extracted later without changing the public API.